observablehq/plot/README.md

 - *expand* (or *normalize*) - rescale each stack to fill [0, 1]
 - *center* (or *silhouette*) - align the centers of all stacks
 - *wiggle* - translate stacks to minimize apparent movement
-- a function that receives as arguments a nested index of stacks, the X1 and X2 arrays (resp.
-Y1 and Y2 for stackY), and Z, and can modify X1 and X2, typically by subtracting the same offset from each of the X1 and X2 values that pertain to a stack.
+- a function to be passed an index and arrays of values

 If a given stack has zero total value, the *expand* offset will not adjust the stack’s position.
 Both the *center* and *wiggle* offsets ensure that the lowest element across stacks starts at zero for better default axes.
 The *wiggle* offset is recommended for streamgraphs, and if used, changes the default order to *inside-out*; see [Byron & Wattenberg](http://leebyron.com/streamgraph/).

+If the offset is specified as a function, it will receive as arguments a nested index of stacks, the X1 and X2 arrays (resp.
+Y1 and Y2 for stackY), and Z. It can then change the values in X1 and X2, typically by subtracting a common offset from each of the X1 and X2 values that pertain to a stack.

 In addition to the **y1** and **y2** output channels, Plot.stackY computes a **y** output channel that represents the midpoint of **y1** and **y2**.
 Plot.stackX does the same for **x**.
 This can be used to position a label or a dot in the center of a stacked layer.
 The **x** and **y** output channels are lazy: they are only computed if needed by a downstream mark or transform.